 Innovating Sustainability is a series of reports published by Valuer about innovative technologies and business models that make industries increasingly sustainable.
 Published monthly, each report focuses on a specific area and includes findings from the Valuer database, which consists of information on more than 500.000 companies, technology trends, market projections, case studies, etc.

-This month’s publication focuses on three energy management-related areas: distribution, optimization, and storage.
-We aim to demonstrate how Valuer can help corporations find sustainable solutions through tech innovation and business models that will fit your company’s needs like a glove.
+Our March 2021 publication focused on three energy management-related areas: distribution, optimization, and storage.
+We aim to demonstrate how Valuer can help corporations find sustainable energy solutions through tech innovation and business models that will fit your company’s needs like a glove.

-The United States Environmental Protection Agency or (EPA) states that just under 27% of Greenhouse Gas emissions (GHG) are from the energy industry and it is the second largest leading industry contributing to GHG emissions, just behind transportation.
+The United States Environmental Protection Agency or (EPA) states that 25% of Greenhouse Gas emissions (GHG) are from the energy industry and it is the second largest leading industry contributing to GHG emissions, just behind transportation.